To Fast and to Pray Oft

 What is a Fast?

-Fasting or going without food and drink for a period of time has been the religious practice of holy people from the beginning of record keeping.
+Fasting or going without food and drink for a period has been the religious practice of holy people from the beginning of record keeping.

-Participants voluntarily go without food or drink for two meals roughly equaling out to 24 hours.
-In addition, Latter-day Saints observe special individual fasting as needed in addition to the monthly church-wide Fast, which occurs on the first Sunday of each month usually.
+Latter-day Saints observe special individual fasting as needed in addition to the monthly church-wide fast, which occurs on the first Sunday of each month usually.
 Special fasts occur whenever the participants need them.

 What Happens During the Fast?